-Alejandra Juarez has been notified that she’ll be deported on August 3, said US Rep. Darren Soto, a Florida Democrat who represents the district where the woman lives and who introduced legislation to stop her deportation.
+US Rep. Darren Soto, a Florida Democrat who represents the district where the woman lived, had introduced legislation to stop her deportation.

 Soto said he’s disappointed by US Immigration and Customs Enforcement’s decision.